teleport-cluster Chart Reference | Teleport

 podMonitor controls the PodMonitor CR (from monitoring.coreos.com/v1)

-that monitors the workload (Auth and Proxy Services) deployed by the chart.
+that monitors the workload (Auth Service and Proxy Service) deployed by the chart.

 This custom resource configures Prometheus and makes it scrape Teleport metrics.